LinuxForHealth/hl7v2-fhir-converter/README.md

 # LinuxForHealth HL7 to FHIR Converter

-The LinuxForHealth HL7 to FHIR converter is a Java based library that enables converting [HL7v2](https://www.hl7.org/implement/standards/product_section.cfm?section=13) messages to [FHIR](https://hl7.org/FHIR/) resources.
+The LinuxForHealth HL7 to FHIR converter is a Java based library that enables converting [HL7v2](https://www.hl7.org/implement/standards/product_section.cfm?section=13) messages to [FHIR](https://hl7.org/FHIR/) resources in a declarative and configuration based manner.

 Message parsing and modeling is supported using the "HAPI" libraries for [HL7](https://hapifhir.github.io/hapi-hl7v2/) and [FHIR](https://hapifhir.io/) respectively.